11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Couple walking in front of La Fortuna Waterfall in La Fortuna, Costa Rica

-Once you make the trek back up the stairs, there’s an orchid and butterfly garden for you to explore, as well as several viewpoints to take in the waterfall and the surrounding jungle.
+Once you make the trek back up the stairs, there’s also an orchid and butterfly garden for you to explore, as well as several viewpoints to take in the waterfall and the surrounding jungle.

 9. Ziplining

-Looking for an adrenaline-pumping activity that’s not, like, actually death-defying?
 Well, amigo, zip-lining may just be the perfect choice- you get to fly high above the canopy of the rainforest and see the jungles of La Fortuna from a completely unique perspective!

-There’s almost a dizzying amount of ziplining operators, tours, and packages to choose from in the La Fortuna area.
-Check out the Sky Trek Canopy Tour at Arenal Sky Adventures Park, which offers amazing views of the volcano (from $87/person), or the Big AMA Canopy Tour at Arenal Mundo Aventura Ecological Park, the only zipline in the region to fly over the La Fortuna waterfall (from $73/person).
-If you want to bump up the intensity a bit, consider this tour, which includes both zip-lining and rappelling down a waterfall (from $208/person).
+For example, check out the Sky Trek Canopy Tour at Arenal Sky Adventures Park, which offers amazing views of the volcano (from $89/person), or the Big AMA Canopy Tour at Arenal Mundo Aventura Ecological Park, the only zipline in the region to fly over the La Fortuna waterfall (from $84/person).

 10. Mistico Hanging Bridges